 The masked man came at him from a low angle, running with both swords poised at the left side.
 Troyle could see the next move.

-Rising Talon: it was an attack that employed incredible movement speed followed by a precise upward slash.
+Rising Talon: it was an attack that employed incredible speed followed by a precise upward slash.
 It was designed for quick dispatches and surprise attacks.

 Troyle lowered his body.